DavesCodeMusings/school-coding-lab/docs/TEMPLATE.md

 _Figure 1: A Lovely Thonny Toolbar_

 ___

+If you use screenshots or pictures, make sure to consider these aspects:
+* Use public domain images or images you've created yourself and are willing to release to public domain.
+* Separate your images from the test with horizontal bars above and below (three consecutive underscores in Markdown.)
+* Add a caption in italic text with Figure X: denoting the number of the image, folloed by a short description in title case.
+* Use relative links to a common image directory and filenames that reflect what the image is about.

 ## Next Steps
 Please, do not end your document with a Conclusion section.
 This habit should die shortly after eight grade English, but yet it persists.
 You're wrting a document to teach a topic.
 Learning never stops.
 Your document should not stop either.